-Ever-greater urbanization is a well-publicized trend with more than 66% of the world population expected to be living in urban areas by 2050, cities are being forced to expand.
-Their transportation systems are growing – more roads, more railway tracks, more subway lines, more bus routes for people entering, leaving and traversing cities.
-In Lagos, Nigeria commuting time has risen to 30hours per week.
+Ever-greater urbanization is a well-publicized trend.
+More than 66% of the world population is expected to be living in urban areas by 2050.
+Cities are being forced to expand.
+Their transportation systems are growing.
+This means more roads, more railway tracks, more subway lines, more bus routes for people entering, leaving and traversing cities.
+For example, n Lagos, Nigeria commuting time has risen to 30hours per week.

-UAM has the potential to release the gridlock strangling the streets and is already used in emergency services, transport of blood and organs, traffic monitoring, public safety and passenger transport.
+UAM has the potential to release the gridlock strangling the streets.
+It is already used in emergency services, transport of blood and organs, traffic monitoring, public safety and passenger transport.

 Key UAM applications:

 Similar to: FEDEX. <2.2kgs from local distribution hubs to dedicated receiving vessel – unscheduled as and when requested. <15kms round trip.

 AIR METRO.
 Similar to current transit metro options: subways, busses.